jsightapi/online-editor-frontend/tests/manual-tests/share-link-tests.md

    all steps in the same browser window without refresh.
 10. **Update not last version.** Get link with several versions (e.g. 3).
 Try to reproduce basic share test cases 2 and 3, but each time use not last version of the link (e.g. 1).
+11. **Empty code.** Repeat all the basic share test cases, but share an empty code each time.

 # Error cases